MartinBildhjerd/Lightbased-alarmsystem/README.md

 Description:

-Introducing a thermal based alarmsystem, a project crafted for temperature monitoring and instant alarm activation.
-This system is designed to enhance safety by providing timely alerts in response to temperature irregularities within the monitored environment.
+Introducing a light based alarmsystem, a project crafted for temperature/light monitoring and instant alarm activation.
+This system is designed to enhance safety by providing timely alerts in response to temperature irregularities caused by fire within the monitored environment.